Rob Lazeo

-Robert "Rob" Lazeo (born March 23, 1973 in Abbotsford, British Columbia) is a retired professional Canadian football offensive lineman who spent 14 seasons playing in the Canadian Football League.
+Robert Lazeo (born March 23, 1973) is a Canadian former professional football offensive lineman who played 14 seasons in the Canadian Football League (CFL).
 He spent the last four years of his career with the Calgary Stampeders where he won the 96th Grey Cup in the Stampeders' 2008 season.
 He also played for the Saskatchewan Roughriders and the Winnipeg Blue Bombers.